A9qx/Christian/README.md

 To ensure the seamless functionality of slash commands, a few essential components must be considered.
 The Guild ID, signifying the specific server through which you're effecting modifications to the bot, plays a pivotal role.
 By associating slash command registration with this designated server, you don't need to wait 24 hours to see if your changes work when you publish it globally.

+## Glucose Command

+This command is a special Easter egg, included by the creator of this project, A9qx, who has Type 1 Diabetes and is a ginger. **There's no documentation here, and 99.98% of you will not get it working**, since it requires having Type 1 Diabetes to get Nightscout working.
+However, if you're among the rare 0.001% who share this condition, you can refer to the Nightscout documentation to input your API key and URL and make it work!

 ## Publishing slash commands: